 The Bottom Line: Working from Home: Manager Tips

-The COVID-19 pandemic made us start working from home overnight.
-This sudden change in the work environment didn’t help the majority of business managers know how to oversee a large group of remote workers.
-Michelle Robertson and Kathleen Mosier from the International Ergonomics Association (IEA) in conjunction with the International Labour Organization (ILO) provide tips to help managers support their workers.
+The COVID-19 pandemic made us work from home, overnight, which hasn’t helped the majority of business managers who didn’t know how to manage a large group of employees working remotely.
+Michelle Robertson and Kathleen Mosier, representing the International Ergonomics Association (IEA) and in conjunction with the International Labour Organization (ILO), provides tips to help managers support their workers.
 Certified ergonomist Blake McGowan explains.

-- Offer flexibility for workers who have the additional family demands of caring for children or other family members.
+- Offer flexibility for workers who have additional family demands, such as caring for children or other family members while working from home.

 - Provide extra guidance for completing tasks that are interdependent.

-- Recognize individual and group performance when appropriate.
+- Recognize individual and group performance when it’s appropriate.

 - Teach workers how to use virtual meeting tools to enhance the experience and effectiveness of working from home.

-- Provide online “netiquette” training, or network politeness, to encourage positive connections with coworkers.
+- Provide online netiquette training, or networked politeness or etiquette conventions, to encourage positive connections with co-workers.

-- Communicate the process of for reporting accidents and job-related illnesses and injuries.
+- Communicate the process for reporting accidents and job-related illnesses and injuries.